 Learn to accept—not love—your flaws

 If you try persuading yourself you love your imperfections, your inner lie detector will go crazy.
 “To convince yourself it’s a good thing can be sort of annoying,” Johnson says.
 “You know you’re giving yourself a pep talk, and it falls short.”
 Instead of forcing a positive spin on your weaknesses, give yourself perspective, and remind yourself they seem worse to you than they really are.

 Then decide what steps you’ll make to better yourself, Popa-Erwin says.
 The key is to pick steps you’re willing to take, not ones you feel obligated to take.
 “If you say what you’re willing to do, then you’re already a step forward and will feel much better because you see progress,” she says.
 Then build a long-term plan to work at it, checking your progress every few months to remind yourself how far you’ve come.

 Recognize your accomplishments

 Maybe your presentation at work didn’t go as well as you’d hoped, but that single shortcoming doesn’t define you.
 Remind yourself of everything else you’ve accomplished and that disappointment won’t seem like such a big deal anymore.
 “There is not one person on this earth who didn’t accomplish something,” Popa-Erwin says.
 “It could be saying ‘hi’ to someone, smiling at someone, helping a friend in need, or listening.”
 Reminding yourself often of these little wins can change your mindset and help you embrace the bright side of your failures, she says.
-These are invisible job skills you might not realize you have.

 Address your vulnerabilities